alfiyansyahhh/alfiyansyahhh/README.md

 ### Hi there 👋, i'm Ilham

-Currently i'm open to any oppertunity especially in IT as a Fullstack Developer.
+Currently i'm open to any oppertunity especially in IT as a Fullstack Web Developer.

 <br>